lavgup/Wiki-Utilities/README.md

 * `owners`: An array of all the owners of the bot.
 Put your Discord ID here, and any others if you want. **The owners of the bot bypass all restrictions!** Be careful with who you give this to.

 * `guilds`: The object which holds configuration data for each guild.
 Information on what is required here is below.
+* `infinite_lengths`: What the bot will recognise as "infinite" lengths for block and protect commands.
 * `user_map` A map of user IDs to their wiki usernames.
 Example of this configuration would be `"441164156016787486": "Sidemen19"`.
 If this option is disabled or missing an ID, it will display the author's Discord tag, instead of their wiki username in edit summaries and reasons.

 #### Wiki Object